Leilani Estates, Hawaii

 Leilani Estates is a census-designated place (CDP) in Hawaiʻi County, Hawaii, United States located in the District of Puna.
 The subdivision was formed in 1964.
 The population was 1,139 at the 2020 census, down from 1,560 at the 2010 census, and up from 1,046 at the 2000 census.

 The 2018 lower Puna eruption of Kīlauea Volcano, which occurred within and around the subdivision, claimed many homes and displaced an unknown number of Leilani Estates residents.
 Accessing the entire resulting solid lava rock flow field has been prohibited, as per the Mayor's 12/6/18 Emergency Proclamation, with fines up to $5,000 for violations.
 As of January 2019, in further effort to prevent the private subdivision from becoming a public attraction, the Leilani Community Association began enforcing regulations regarding no parking on private roads, no trespassing on private property, and no tours being conducted in the subdivision.

 Geography

-Leilani Estates is located near the eastern tip of the island of Hawaii.
+Leilani Estates is located near the eastern tip of the island of Hawaiʻi.
 It is 3 mi south of Pāhoa and 23 mi south of Hilo.
 It is bordered to the southeast by the Malama Kī Forest Reserve.

 According to the United States Census Bureau, the CDP has a total area of 10.45 km2, all of it land.

 Leilani Estates is located directly on a stretch of the lower East Rift Zone of Kīlauea volcano, in lava flow hazard zone 1.
 Zone 1 includes the summit and rift zones of active volcanoes—new eruptive vents can spawn anywhere inside this zone.
 Approximately 10% or 50 sqmi out of the 500 sqmi of Puna have been covered by lava flows since 1790.